shanprabu/aligent-datechallenge/README.md

     php artisan datetime:tz 01-01-2016-00-00-00 01-01-2016-00-00-00 Australia/Adelaide Australia/Melbourne
     php artisan datetime:tz 01-01-2016-00-00-00 01-01-2016-12-30-30 Australia/Adelaide Australia/Melbourne

+6.Check for DST time difference in hours for a specific timezone.

+**Usage**
+php artisan datetime:dst datetime1 datetime2 timezone

+datetime1 and datetime2 should be of the format dd-mm-yyyy-hh-mm-ss timezone can be any standard time-zone string.
+Please refer to http://php.net/manual/en/timezones.php for list of valid time-zone strings

+**Usage example**

+    php artisan datetime:dst 01-04-2016-00-00-00 04-04-2016-00-00-00 Australia/Melbourne
+    php artisan datetime:dst 01-03-2016-00-00-00 04-03-2016-00-00-00 Australia/Melbourne

+In the above examples, first command will return 73 hours and the second command will return 72 hours

 **Validate test cases by running phpunit from the command prompt**